gevasiliou/thingit/readme.md

 ## Tools Folder ##
 Various server and client files for troubleshooting and experiments.

+**dt-group-client.html** : html client working with main ThingIt server `restapi-ws-http.js` - Works for a specific json format including date-time (DT) as the first field.
+                           This client groups one or more json received under the same "DT" value.
+                           JSON example with DT: {"DT":"18/11/2023 06:19:01","Volt1-2-3":[20839,20764,20712]}

+**table-client.html** : html client specific for json including DT (date-time) as the first field.
+                        Presentation of the json in table view.
+                        Even if more than one json are received with same DT, those jsons are "groupped" in the same table row.
+                        JSON example with DT: {"DT":"18/11/2023 06:19:01","Volt1-2-3":[20839,20764,20712]}
+                        Also check **table-client2.html**

+**chart-client.html** : Chart presentation of the json values received in a specific json format
+                        {"DT":"18/11/2023 06:19:01","Volt1-2-3":[20839,20764,20712]}
+                        If more than one json strings are received with the same DT, they are groupped based on their DT value

 **tcp-server.js**
 Usage *node tcp-server.js* - Simple tcp listening server.
 You can connect to this tcp-server using as a client *telnet localhost 8080* .
 Every message typed in telnet window will be sent to tcp-server and the tcp-server will send the same message back to client.
-Actually even real data senders can get connected to this tcp-server.js and nodejs will just print out the messages received.
+Actually even real data senders like Teltonika can get connected to this tcp-server.js and nodejs will just print out the messages received.
 It is equivalent to **ncat -l -k -p 8080**

-**tcp-ws-server.js**
+**tcp-ws-server.js & jclient.html**
-This is a nodejs file that actually loads `net` and `ws` nodejs modules creating two separate servers:
+`tcp-ws-server.js` is a nodejs server that actually uses `net` and `ws` nodejs modules creating two separate servers:
 - WebSocket Server (nodejs ws module) for Connection of our html page at port 8080
 - TCP (nodejs net module) server for connection of the data senders at port 3000